hojimat/oldhomepage/articles/_posts/2020-07-25-simulation.md

 Simulation is very useful for this type of problems.
 We can approach the solution as follows:

-1. Consider 9 different types of agents (3 types of risk aversion, steepness of the earnings curve, and the industry of work).
+1. Consider an 25-year-old agent that wants to invest in a pension fund.
-2. Randomly generate stock prices for the whole investment timespan (40 years in this example) from the given distribution (calibrated from the historical data).
+2. Randomly generate prices for all assets in a portfolio for the whole investment timespan (40 years in this example) from the given distributions (calibrated from the historical data).
+3. Calculate portfolio values according to the generated state.
-3. Let 9 25-year-old agents invest in 3 portfolios and observe their funds until age 65.
+3. Let the agent invest in 3 portfolios and observe the funds until age 65.
-4. Calculate utilities these agents get from different portfolio decisions.
 5. Repeat the above steps _N=10,000_ times.

 The resulting data can be used to test different insights --- from observing mean and variation across scenarios to comparing the relative frequency of preferences.
 Below we present just one of the possible results of the simulation --- how frequent one portfolio is better than the other:

 <img class="img-fluid mx-auto d-block w-75" src="/assets/img/simulation/results.png"/>

-asdkljasldfjaslkdjfas
+As you can see, simulations work really well for comparing different scenarios, as the values themselves are not informative.

 ---

-if you want you can focus on the evolution instead of the results

 ### 3 b.
 Battle of the sexes
 laksjdflkj allows for modeling agents one to one or whatever.